-The transition to hydrogen will affect the gasfitting trade and associated work practices.
+The plan to substitute natural gas with hydrogen as a fuel for Australian households means that the transition to hydrogen will affect the gasfitting trade, those that work on gas and appliance installations, servicing and maintenance and conversions downstream of the household gas meter.
 Thus far, research has focused predominantly on technological challenges and costs of changing to hydrogen as a fuel, rather than skills and resources implications for the installation and maintenance of associated household appliances.
 Furthermore, the implications for gasfitting practices of emerging technologies associated with hydrogen such as fuel cell technologies for domestic uses is also under researched.
-Key stakeholders such as the Australian Industry Standards (AIS, 2019), state and Commonwealth governments (COAG Energy Council, 2019), and more recently Master Plumbers Australia and New Zealand (Master Plumbers Australia and New Zealand, 2021a) argue that a successful transition to a hydrogen based future fuel economy requires sufficient trades resourced with the necessary skills, a key trade being gasfitters.
-Improving workforce skills and establishing
+Key stakeholders such as the Australian Industry Standards (AIS, 2019), state and Commonwealth governments (COAG Energy Council, 2019), and more recently Master Plumbers

-&lt;sup>1 For example see Deakin University's Hycel facility in Wollongong, Victoria (Deakin University, 2021), AGIG's Hydrogen Park in Tonsley, South Australia (AGIG, n.d), ATCO's Clean Energy Innovation Hub (CEIH) in Jandakot, Western Australia (ATCO, 2020), Evoenergy and the Canberra Institute of Technology's Hydrogen Test Facility in the Australian Capital Territory (Evoenergy, 2021) and Jemena's Western Sydney Green Gas Project (Jemena, n.d).
+1 For example see Deakin University's Hycel facility in Wollongong, Victoria (Deakin University, 2021), AGIG's Hydrogen Park in Tonsley, South Australia (AGIG, n.d), ATCO's Clean Energy Innovation Hub (CEIH) in Jandakot, Western Australia (ATCO, 2020), Evoenergy and the Canberra Institute of Technology's Hydrogen Test Facility in the Australian Capital Territory (Evoenergy, 2021) and Jemena's Western Sydney Green Gas Project (Jemena, n.d).